 Drawbacks for T-Shaped profiles in the digital age

-A T-Shaped profile might have been one of those profiles that thrived throughout the 1990s, however as companies evolved to become more and more entrepreneurial; innovation required also large organizations to organize most of their teams around an entrepreneurial mindset.
+A T-Shaped profile might have been one of those profiles that thrived throughout the 1990s, however as companies evolved to become more and more entrepreneurial, innovation also required large organizations to organize most of their teams around an entrepreneurial mindset.

 Inside an X-Shaped profile

-If you want to hit it big, you need to start adding authoritativeness and leadership as critical skills.
+If you want to hit it big, you need to add authoritativeness and leadership as critical skills.

 The X-shaped is an evolution of the T-shaped.

-The X-shaped profile understands that leadership and strategic thinking are a crucial ingredient to move a small or large group toward goals that require massive action.
+The X-shaped profile understands that leadership and strategic thinking are crucial to moving a small or large group toward goals that require massive action.

 Other business resources:

 - The Complete Guide To Business Development

 - Business Strategy: Definition, Examples, And Case Studies